winhamwr/django-php-bridge/README.rst

 *******

-`Django-PHP-Bridge`_ is a Django authentication backend that allows your Django application to seemlessly pass users to and from a PHP application.
+`Django-PHP-Bridge`_ is a Django authentication backend that allows your Django project to seemlessly pass users to and from a PHP application.
 This allows you to build an application with both PHP and Django components while keeping a solid user experience.